Exodromy: Oriented pushouts oriented fiber products

-\subsection{Internal homs \& path \texorpdfstring{$\infty$}{∞}-topoi}
+\subsection{Internal Homs \& path \texorpdfstring{$ \infty$}{∞}-topoi}

-Oriented fibre products have the universal property that is dual to that of oriented push\-outs.
-In order to define them, we must identify the \emph{cotensor} of $\Top_{\infty}$ over $\Cat_{\infty,\delta_0}$, or at least over $\poSet$.
-Partly in order to define oriented fibre products of \topoi now and partly to define the nerve construction for stratified \topoi later (\Cref{cnstr:nerveofstrattopoi}), we recall some facts about the internal hom in \topoi.
-The first point to be made about the internal hom is that it doesn't always exist.
+We now begin to study \textit{oriented fiber products} of \topoi.
+Oriented fiber products have the universal property that is dual to that of oriented push\-outs.
+In order to define oriented fiber products, we must identify the \textit{cotensor} of $ \Top_{\infty}$ over $ \Cat_{\infty,\updelta_0}$, or at least over $ \Pos$.
+Partly in order to define oriented fiber products of \topoi now and partly to define the nerve construction for stratified \topoi later (\Cref{cnstr:nerveofstrattopoi}), we recall some facts about the internal Hom in \topoi.

+The first point to be made about the internal Hom is that it doesn't always exist.